isabella232/BitHeroesS20/blog.md

    The "provisioningState" should have the status of "Succeeded".

-4. Create a storage account by copying and entering this code.
+4. Now, create a storage account by copying and entering this code.
 Make sure this name is unique, otherwise the name might be taken.

    `az storage account create --name MYSTORAGEACCOUNT --location southeastasia \
      --resource-group MYRESOURCEGROUP --sku Standard_LRS --kind StorageV2 --access-tier hot`